mperalt3/healthVisualizer/README.md

 ```
 npm install
 ```
-- Run the app
+- Run the app.
+By default it will run on port 8080
 ```
 npm start
 ```

 ## Go to your browser!
-Now you can navigate the information offered by the CDC about the factors and consequences of metabolic syndrome.
+Now you can go to [http://localhost:8080](http://localhost:8080) and navigate the information offered by the CDC about the factors and consequences of metabolic syndrome.
 More information in the readme.md files of each application.